glomatico/spotify-web-downloader/README.md

 - `track_total`

 ### Music videos quality
-Music videos will be downloaded in the highest quality available, up to 1080p.
+Music videos will be downloaded in the highest quality available in H.254/AAC, up to 1080p.

 ### Download mode
 The following modes are available for songs: